thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 x; // no longer undefined!
 ```

+See the [`undefined` global property](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined) on the Mozilla Developer Network for more information.

 ### Null

 The value `null` represents the intentional absence of any value.
 Unlike `undefined`, it's not explicitly set by default to unassigned variables.
 If you want something to be `null`, you must make it so.